 How To Talk To Your Child About The Coronavirus

-If you’re struggling as a parent to explain the coronavirus pandemic to your child, you’re not alone.
-Here are some tips for parents on how to discuss COVID-19 with kids and the precautions needed.
+If you’re struggling as a parent to have the coronavirus talk with your child, you’re not alone.
+Read on about talking to your child about this disease

-With a number of school closure announcements, and the news of the coronavirus spread and fatalities related to it dominating headlines, there is an increasing fear about COVID-19.
-This fast spreading virus is staring at us on our social media feeds; the message on the ringtone of our phones when we make a call reminds us about precautions we need to take to fight the virus; it has changed the way we work, the way we teach and learn, and the way we socialize.
+With news of the coronavirus spread and fatalities related to it dominating headlines, there is an increasing fear about the COVID-19 pandemic.
+The fast-spreading second wave is staring at us on our social media feeds; the message on the ringtone of our phones when we make a call reminds us about precautions we need to take to fight the virus; it has changed the way we work, the way we teach and learn, and the way we socialize.
 It has turned our whole world topsy-turvy.

 In this scenario, protecting ourselves and our children has become a top priority.
-But equally important is talking to children about the coronavirus pandemic, addressing their anxieties, the misinformation they are likely to be exposed to, and any insecurities they may be experiencing.
+But equally important is addressing the anxieties of our children, the misinformation they are likely to be exposed to, and any insecurities they may be experiencing.

-With the coronavirus spreading to every continent across the globe, there is simply no way you can avoid talking to your children about it.
+With the coronavirus having spread across the country (and the world) like wildfire, there is simply no way you can avoid talking to your children about it.
 Having these conversations sooner will also ensure that you are your child’s trusted source of information.

 Here’s what you can do to inform, educate and reassure your child about the COVID-19 virus and what we can all do to take care of ourselves and stop its spread.